5l1v3r1/WhatsSpy-Public-wiki/updates.markdown

 * Tracked user view in page "overview" now contains analytics about WhatsApp usage (today, 7 days, 14 days, alltime).
 * You can now be notified of specific users via WhatsApp about there online/offline status and profile pictures/status messages.
 You need to edit your config (read down here).

-**Warning:** This update contains a database upgrade.
+:horse: **Warning:** This update contains a database upgrade.
 If WhatsSpy Public gives some error after this update, check your database rights (it will try to alter the table).
 Also make sure if you enable notifications, you have `$whatsspyWhatsAppUserNotification` in your `config.php` (you can copy from `config.example.php`).

 ## Need help?